Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Dr. Charlene Vacon, PCP, BA(Hons.), MA, PhD – Senior Fellow

-David Wolff completed his his Bachelors Degree in Clinical Practice at Charles Sturt University in 2009 and is currently a full time Master’s of Adult Education student at St Francis Xavier University, NS.
+David Wolff completed his Bachelors Degree in Clinical Practice at Charles Sturt University in 2009 and a Master’s of Adult Education at St. Francis Xavier University, NS in 2020.
 David first entered the paramedic field in 1986 and has worked as a Primary Care Paramedic, owned and operated a Patient Transportation Service, and served as a Paramedic Program Coordinator/Instructor.
 In 2008, David moved into paramedic services management performing many diverse roles including Quality Assurance Manager, Field Superintendent, Commander of Training, and finally Deputy Chief, eventually becoming a Certified Municipal Manager (CMM III, EMS Executive) prior to returning to school.
 David has extensive experience with online education and currently serves as a User Experience and Design Specialist and provides all aspects of online learning and educational support for Premergency Inc.